 Can you ride the Skyliner just for fun?

 Absolutely!
-While it’s meant to get you between the parks and Disney Skyliner resorts, we know we aren’t the only ones who have ridden this delightful transportation option just for the heck of it.
+While it’s meant to get you between the theme parks and Disney Skyliner resorts, we know we aren’t the only ones who have ridden this delightful transportation option just for the heck of it.
 Offering up sweeping views of the resort with just a touch of excitement, the Skyliner at Disney World is both fun and functional and more than worth the price of admission – free!

-Kids and adults alike will love scoping out the views of Disney below, whether you’re heading out for a fun-filled day in the parks, getting in some resort hopping, embarking on a self-led Skyliner food tour, dining at one of the hotel restaurants or simply soaking up the scenery and enjoying the ride.
+Kids and adults alike will love scoping out the views of Disney below, whether you’re heading out for a fun-filled day in the theme parks, getting in some resort hopping, embarking on a self-led Skyliner food tour, dining at one of the hotel restaurants or simply soaking up the scenery and enjoying the ride.

 Is the Disney Skyliner worth it?